Growth share plan

 Other uses of a growth share plan

-As well as being used for employment reward and planning, growth shares can be used for effective inheritance and succession.
+As well as being used to lock-in, reward and incentivising employees, growth shares can be used for effective inheritance and succession planning.

-Instead of awarding growth shares to employees, those shares can be given to family members, directly or through a trust arrangement, for the next generation.
-This has the effect of transferring all or part of the future growth in the value of the company to other family members, whilst the current generation retain the current value.
+Instead of awarding growth shares to employees, those shares potentially could be given to family members, directly or through a trust arrangement, for the next generation.
+This has the effect of transferring all or part of the future growth in the value of the company to other family members, whilst the current generation retain the value created thus far.

 The value of the gift will be limited for inheritance tax purposes.
-This is particularly useful in cases where a shareholding would not qualify for inheritance tax business property relief (such as shares in investment companies).
+This is particularly useful in cases where a shareholding would not qualify for inheritance tax business relief (such as shares in investment companies).
+Read more about IHT business relief here.